University of New Brunswick: Founding and charters

 In response to the request, Carleton requested a drawn "draft charter" modelled on King's College and 6,000 acres of reserved land in Fredericton Parish for the proposed institution.
 By an 1800 provincial charter, signed by Provincial Secretary Jonathan Odell, the Academy of Liberal Arts and Sciences was transformed into the College of New Brunswick.
 The college was succeeded by King's College, which was granted by royal charter in December 1827.
-King's College operated under the control of the Church of England until 1859, when it was made non-sectarian by an act of the provincial legislature that transformed the college into the University of New Brunswick.
-In 1866, Mary Kingsley Tibbits became the first regularly admitted female student of UNB.
+King's College operated under the control of the Church of England until 1846 when religious qualifications were officially abolished; the college was declared non-sectarian by the provincial legislature in 1859, when it was transformed into the University of New Brunswick.

+As the College of New Brunswick, the institution had its first president, James Somerville, and awarded its first degrees on February 21, 1828, to three recipients: Daniel Hailes Smith, Samuel Denny Lee Street, and Timothy Robert Wetmore.

 By 1867, the University of New Brunswick had two faculties: Arts and Applied Science.
 It awarded the degrees of Bachelor of Arts, Bachelor of Science, Master of Arts, and Doctor of Science.
 The latter was awarded only in the fields of civil engineering, electrical engineering, and forestry.

-UNB was one of only two schools in Canada in the late 1800s that offered a Forestry Engineering degree (the other being the University of Toronto).
-So when the federal government began creating Dominion Forests on federal land in Western Canada between 1899 and 1906, most of the first Forest Rangers were from UNB.
+In September 1886, Mary Kingsley Tibbits became the first regularly admitted female student of UNB.
+She was initially refused admission after passing matriculation exams in 1885.
+Following political intervention by MLA John Valentine Ellis, a senate committee voted in June 1886 to admit women to the university.
+UNB was one of only two Canadian schools offering a Forestry Engineering degree in the late 1800s (the other being the University of Toronto), so many of the first Dominion Forest Rangers (1899–1906) were UNB graduates.

-20th/21st centuries
+20th century

 Chancellor Lord Beaverbrook, the university's greatest benefactor.